Mack Wilberg: "If the Hall Is Great and the Audience Is Great..."

 Touring is evidence of the Choir and Orchestra’s long-held commitment to taking choral music to audiences around the world.
 Just the size of the musical touring group is stunning.
 It would be hard to find a musical ensemble the size of the Choir and Orchestra that tours on a regular basis.
 Wilberg has seen scores of billboard promotions for the Philadelphia Orchestra, the Cleveland Orchestra, and scores of others being accompanied by a choir in their own hall or even in a distant one like Carnegie Hall in New York.
 But to go on tour for two weeks together just isn’t done.

-No question, the size and the sound define the Mormon Tabernacle Choir.
+No question, the size and the sound define The Tabernacle Choir.

-The Choir brings two varied musical programs to the tour this year.
-Both programs are interesting and are designed to keep the audience’s attention.
+The Choir brought two varied musical programs to the 2018 tour.
+The programs are interesting and are designed to keep the audience’s attention.
 The Choir doesn’t specialize in one particular kind of music but is known for performing a wide variety, from the classics to folk songs, hymns, and patriotic and show tunes.
 The audiences love it.

 While some of the music for the indoor concerts is soft and subtle, that music does not transfer well to an outdoor venue.
 The program for the outdoor concerts includes such favorites as “Guide Us, O Thou Great Jehovah,” “Sunrise, Sunset,” “Come Thou Fount of Every Blessing,” and “Climb Ev’ry Mountain.”
 Wilberg explains, “The music we do outdoors has to be more forceful and less soft; otherwise, it doesn’t carry and doesn’t communicate.”